konstantiinats/aueb-msc-applied-statistics/README.md

 ----------

-**Disclaimer**: the work presented here was done in the context of an applied statistics course and is provided solely for demonstration purposes.
+**Disclaimer**: the work presented here was done in the context of an applied statistics course and it is provided solely for demonstration purposes.
 The author does not claim that it is necessarily complete and / or correct in any way.
 Its purpose is to provide a guide for other students that may have to tackle problems similar to the ones mentioned in the assignment.

 ----------